An Experiment with Nut-Free Almond Tofu

 Disclosure: I am a brand ambassador for Rodelle Vanilla because I love their products.
 All opinions are mine.
 This post may contain some affiliate links which help to support this blog, thank you.

 This recipe for nut-free almond tofu is my dream dessert!
 Almond Tofu, also known as as hung yun dofu in Cantonese, xingren doufu in Mandarin, annin tofu in Japanese, only looks similar to tofu made from soy beans but almond tofu is a sweet gelatin based dessert that can be enjoyed by itself, with canned fruit, or fresh cut fruit and a drizzle of something sweet.

 Almond Tofu is traditionally made of almond milk and set with gelatin.
-There are also packaged gelatin mixes that are as simple as making Jello as well as easy recipes with milk, sugar, and almond extract.
+There are also packaged gelatin mixes that are as simple as making boxed gelatin desserts as well as easy recipes with milk, sugar, and almond extract.